 What it isn’t

-Occupational therapy can help provide a client with certain skills to allow them to continue living independently, something many seniors prize.
+Occupational therapy can help provide a patient with certain skills to allow them to continue living independently, something many seniors prize.

-But physical therapy can also be especially useful for clients receiving hospice care.
+But physical therapy can also be especially useful for patients receiving hospice care.

 They may be have been placed on hospice due to a certain health condition or health conditions, which may have caused them to lose or reduce some of their physical abilities.
 They may be in pain or have mobility problems that make it difficult to exercise regularly.